J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 germinate in 9 - 30 days, and rarely up to 6 months for some species.
 Space 12 -

 18" apart.
-The seed is viable for 5 years or more.
-Germinates best with
+The seed is viable for 5 years or more, and aged seed often

 Long Spurred Columbines: